 3.5 Determining Species

 Bull trout moved past the SONAR unit as well as steelhead, and we needed to parse which fish identified by the SONAR were steelhead, and exclude any bull trout.
-We modeled the probability of a fish being a steelhead using fork length and the Julian day of capture from the 2021-2023 species composition data.
-Since we only care about differentiating steelhead from other fish, we grouped resident rainbow and cutthroat trout (Oncorhynchus clarkii) with bull trout, and then fit a binomial generalized additive model (GAM) with a logit link, using splines of fork length and Julian day, to predict the probability of a fish being a steelhead.
+We modeled the probability of a fish being a steelhead using fork length and the Julian day of capture from the 2021-2023 species composition data, including both natural-origin and hatchery-origin steelhead.
+Since our primary objective was differentiating steelhead from other fish, we grouped resident rainbow and cutthroat trout (Oncorhynchus clarkii) with bull trout, and then fit a binomial generalized additive model (GAM) with a logit link, using splines of fork length and Julian day, to predict the probability of a fish being a steelhead.

 After fitting this GAM, we predicted the probability of being a steelhead for all fish observed on the SONAR.
 Any fish with a probability of 50% or greater we assigned as a steelhead.